 I believe I am sympathetic to a youngster's needs and try to tailor the session to the individual pupil.
 Some youngsters (many!) need to build their confidence in the subject, some just need help in understanding.
 I would say my strength is that I can explain topics in a simple way, and my vast knowledge of the exam system means I am likely to know each syllabus' individual requirements.
 I am extremely patient!

 In a one hour session I would hope to check on whether a person is coping with the present topics at school, revise work already undertaken in the past, and look at 'Past Papers' to aid general revision, practice exam techniques and build confidence.
 The standard of a pupil does not matter.
-I have tutored pupils who need help to get a 'C' grade at GCSE, and also those who are aiming at an 'A' or even an 'A*'.(or whatever the new 'numbers' are!)
+I have tutored pupils who need help to get a '4 or 5'' grade at GCSE, and also those who are aiming at an '8' or even an '9'.
+Both require different styles.
 At the moment my CRB check has 'run out' and it is difficult to get a replacement when not working in a school.
 However, I never will tutor without another adult available in the tutor's home and I am making plans to get a replacementas soon as I can.